Teaching English in Korea: Salary, Requirements, Jobs & More (2022)

 When deciding where to teach English abroad, your reason for wanting to relocate is the most important consideration.

-My reason to teach English in Korea was a compounded one: I wanted to spend 1 year abroad, experiencing a new, diverse culture, and most importantly, save money!
+My reason to teach English in Korea was a compounded one: I wanted to spend 1 year abroad, experiencing a new, diverse culture.

 How did I end up teaching in Korea